tomaszabala/tomaszabala/README.md

 --------------------------------------------

 ### Welcome to my profile! 👾 🇦🇷
 👏 Hi!
-My name is Tomás, i´m 23 years old.
-I´m Front End Developer student.
+My name is Tomás, i´m 26 years old.
+I´m Front End Developer.
 I have some experience as a teammate, finding effective solutions in each new project to reach the client's goal.
 I´m looking for new challenges to expand my skills in the development of Front End applications.
 I’m currently working on a personal E-commerce project.